fommil/fpmortals/manuscript/complete.md

 {width=50%}
 ![](images/balanceL-4.png)

+Using size balancing logic, we know (without looking) that `ll` is a `Bin(_, Tip(), Tip())`, because it is the only way the `lx` layer would be balanced.

-The fifth case is when it starts to get interesting.
-This is when we have full trees on both sides of the `left` and we must use their relative sizes to decide on how to re-balance.
+The fifth case is when we have full trees on both sides of the `left` and we must use their relative sizes to decide on how to re-balance.

 {lang="text"}
 ~~~~~~~~